Crisis Services

 • 24/7 Telephone Crisis Counseling

-The Macomb Emergency Response Group (MERG) is a specially trained team of volunteers from police, fire, emergency medical services, mental health, clergy, and other professions which provides Critical Incident Stress Management (CISM) services for anyone exposed to a critical incident or a mass disaster.
-A critical incident could be a fire, suicide, workplace accident, plan crash, tornado, or accidental death.
-Typically, a MERG team will meet with a group of people who have been exposed to a critical incident and ensure a confidential setting in which they can freely talk about their experiences and express their reactions.
-To request information on MERG or request the services of MERG, call the MCCMH Crisis Center at (586) 307-9100 and you will be assisted.
+The Macomb Crisis Response Team (MCRT) is a specially trained team of volunteers from police, fire, emergency medical services, mental health, clergy, and other professions that provides Critical Incident Stress Management (CISM) services for anyone exposed to a critical incident or a mass disaster, such as a fire, suicide, workplace accident, plane crash, tornado, or accidental death.

 Frequently Asked Questions: